griffithlab/civic-docs/docs/model/evidence/gene.rst

 Gene
 ====
-The Gene Name identifies the gene(s) implicated by the evidence item.
+The Gene Name identifies the gene(s) associated with a Molecular Profile (simple or complex variant) implicated by the Evidence Item.

 Curating Genes
 --------------